The conjugacy action of $S_n$ and modules induced from centralisers: The alternating group

 \begin{prop} We have

 \end{prop}

 \begin{proof} We use Proposition 4.13.
-Equation (6.5.1) follows from Theorem 6.4.
-Equation (6.5.2) is just a matter of putting together equations (4.13.5) and (4.13.2) of Proposition 4.13, and equation (6.5.1) above.
-(6.5.3) is simply (6) of Proposition 6.2, coupled with the fact that $U_n^{DO}$ is self-conjugate (equation (4.13.1)).
+Equations (6.5.1) and (6.5.2) follow from Theorem 6.4.
+Equation (6.5.3) is just a matter of putting together equations (4.13.5) and (4.13.2) of Proposition 4.13, and equation (6.5.1) above.
+Equation (6.5.4) is simply (6) of Proposition 6.2, coupled with the fact that $U_n^{DO}$ is self-conjugate (equation (4.13.1)).

-Finally, Equation (6.5.4) follows by eliminating $\psi(A_n)\uparrow^{S_n}$ from equations (6.5.3) and (6.5.2), or directly from Proposition 6.2 (5)-(7). \end{proof}
+Finally, equation (6.5.5) follows by eliminating $\psi(A_n)\uparrow_{A_n}^{S_n}$ from equations (6.5.4) and (6.5.3), or directly from Proposition 6.2 (5)-(7). \end{proof}

 The irreducible representations of $A_n$ are determined essentially from Clifford theory for the special case of a finite group $G$ with a subgroup $H$ of index 2.
-The results are summarised below, although we have not been able to find an explicit reference.
+The results are summarised in the following theorem.
+The reference \cite{Sim} derives all the basic facts without using Clifford theory; in contrast \cite{CSST} is an exposition using Clifford theory.
+(These two references were supplied by an anonymous referee, whom the author gratefully acknowledges.)